joseph-a-levine/authoring/_older/april_2025.md

 ## Other art

 I've been going to weekly life drawing sessions in Oxford with LT; I finished my first sketchbook in January.
-I am Bad at drawing, but this has been a really fun way to engage more with art.
+I am Bad at drawing, but that's not the point.
+Drawing makes me enjoy things more.
 Alice Gribbin recently wrote about [the nude](https://www.clunyjournal.com/p/do-you-want-to-see-alice-gribbin) and how it's been devalued.
 I found it valuable in the context of going to my first nude life drawing sessions.
 > In public and private life today, a person’s primary visual encounters with imagery of the naked or semi-naked human figure are through neither art nor worship but advertising, entertainment, and porn.
 It’s pathetic that this is true.
 We choose another way.

 I watched one great movie this month, *The Battle of Algiers*.